- Business Rules

 Fair Lending is a topic that requires continued attention in the mortgage industry.
-Many state laws are being enacted for mortgage organizations to prove tangible net benefits to the borrower.
-As a normal course of business, lenders should have a plan in place, and adhere to Fair Lending Laws and their own internal policies.
+Various federal regulations impose anti-predatory and fair lending requirements and many state laws require mortgage organizations to prove tangible net benefits to the borrower.
+As a course of business, lenders should have a plan in place for adhering to Fair Lending laws and their own internal policies.

 - Consumer Financial Protection Bureau